Enlarged version: challenges to comprehension

 He brilliantly stresses the epistemological significance of humor.
 He explains how humor expresses our highest standards in contrast with our paltry condition, how it affirms our highest ideals while releasing us from the weight of finitude upon our spirits, how it negates mundane actuality by the power of imagination.
 Sixty years ago, humor was an important part of the spiritual and cultural resistance against fascism.
 I am convinced it is the only true art of our time; only humor can adequately express the world aesthetically and reflectively in which we live today. [more]

 Friedrich Nietzsche held the view that: "we should consider every day lost on which we have not danced at least once.
 And we should call every truth false which was not accompanied by at least one laugh."
-This is echoed by an attitude of neurolinguistic programming according to Robert Dilts (Modeling & Epistemology Too: the art of pragmatic epistemology -- NLP: Cult, Field or Footnote, 1997), namely that an epistemology without a sense a humour is incomplete.
+This is echoed by an attitude of neurolinguistic programming according to Robert Dilts (Modeling and Epistemology Too: the art of pragmatic epistemology -- NLP: Cult, Field or Footnote, 1997), namely that an epistemology without a sense a humour is incomplete.

 As philosophers, Hugh LaFollette and Niall Shanks (Belief and the Basis of Humor, 1993) consider that: